 We’ve seen innovative ways in which designers and developers have used CSS to innovate upon its shortcomings.
+The design of a site is just as important as SEO for your client’s business, so these tips should help you with your web design.
 Here, you’ll find some of the best ways to use CSS for your website navigation.
 You’ll find a variety of techniques that truly showcase the capabilities of CSS.

-In this article, you will find a collection of excellent navigation techniques that use the CSS to provide users with an impressive interface.
+In this article, you will find a collection of excellent navigation techniques that use the CSS to provide users with an impressive interface for their web design.
+These techniques are great for a broad range of industries.
+Whether your client is a realtor or a car dealership, these techniques should help improve their web design.

 1. The Menu menu